The Green Card System is designed to fulfil two principal objectives:

 The Green Card is an international certificate of insurance providing visiting motorists the minimum compulsory insurance cover required by the law of the country visited.
-A green card is not compulsory for all countries in the Green Card System.
+A green card is no longer compulsory for all countries in the Green Card System.

 Responsibility for issuing Green Cards is given to national organisations (in the UK that is MIB).
-Many national organisations, including the MIB, allow insurers to print and issue their own cards in the interests of efficiency.
+Many national organisations, including the MIB, delegate this responsibility to insurers by allowing them to print and issue their own cards in the interests of efficiency.

 No charge is made for a Green Card.
 However, if cover is increased at the same time the Green Card is issued, an insurer is entitled to make a charge for the extension of cover.
-Intermediaries are also entitled to charge for obtaining Green Cards for their clients.
+The provision of this additional cover is at the discretion of the individual insurer.